Are you a college baseball player thinking about transferring to a new program? If so, you’ve come to the right place.

 - If you transfer from a 2-year JC to a 4-year school, your grades and credits are EXTREMELY important.
 Read our article on transferring from a 2-year JC to a 4-year school HERE for information on academic transfer requirements.
 Transferring from a 2-year JC to a 4-year program is much easier when you show up with a plan from day 1.

 But, individual conferences or divisions may have their own rules.
-You need to do your homework!
+You need to do your homework, especially as rules are changing due to COVID-19 adjustments on a regular basis!

 Here are a few other things to consider before deciding to transfer.